tuan188/MGiGen/README.md

         new file:   ProductDetail/Test/ProductDetailViewControllerTests.swift
         new file:   ProductDetail/Test/ProductDetailCellsTests.swift

+Finish!
 ```

 ## 2. Create model from json:

-Copy json to the pasteboard then use command:
+Copy the json to the pasteboard then run the command:

 ```
 $ igen json <Model_Name>